Skip to main content

 2. Explain what to expect next.

-Suggested intro for the first night of Alpha:
+🎯 Suggested intro for the first night of Alpha:

 Alpha is designed for people who have questions about life, faith, and meaning.
 If you're not a Christian or believe in God, you're in the right place!
 This is a safe place to explore and ask honest questions.

 Each week we’ll share a meal, watch a short video, and break into groups for discussion.
 You can say as much or as little as you want.
 There’s no pressure and no judgment.
-Over the following weeks, we'll explore 15 of life's biggest questions.
-This week's question is: "Is there more to life than this?"

-3. Guide the evening along.
+4. Guide the evening along.

-4. Share detailed instructions.
+5. Share detailed instructions.

-5. End the evening on time.
+6. End the evening on time.

-6. Invite guests back.
+7. Invite guests back.

 Conclude the evening with a sneak peek into next week's topic by sharing the topic teasers.
-This will pique their interest and motivate them to return again next week.
+This will pique their interest and motivate them to return next week.
 Tell them you're so glad they came out to Alpha and that you're looking forward to seeing them again next week.

-Suggested closing for first night of Alpha:
+🎯 Suggested closing for first night of Alpha:

 We hope you had some fun together tonight.
 Next week the big question is "Who Is Jesus?"
 We'll examine historical evidence as well as proof if Jesus was more than just a moral religious teacher.